hibernator11/shexer-CH/README.md

 shexer-CH

 ### World War I LOD dataset

-This SPARQL sentence was used to retrieve examples of events including actors and places based on the CIDOC-CRM vocabulary.
-An [integrated Shape Expression](https://raw.githubusercontent.com/hibernator11/shexer-CH/main/ww1lod/shaper_nl_class_integration.shex) was created including the three elements as an illustrative example of how a value of a contraint can be defined by another shape.
+This SPARQL sentence was used to retrieve examples of events including actors and places based on the CIDOC-CRM vocabulary in the [World War I LOD dataset](https://www.ldf.fi/dataset/ww1lod/).
+An [integrated Shape Expression](https://raw.githubusercontent.com/hibernator11/shexer-CH/main/ww1lod/shaper_nl_class_integration.shex) was created including the three elements as an illustrative example of how the value of a constraint can be defined by another shape.
 See the [ShEx documentation](https://shex.io/shex-primer/index.html#simple-expressions) for additional details.

 ```
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>